AdrianKriger/Zindi_SANRAL/README.md

        1) Wrangle data, run a simple model and make predictions;
        2) Harvest and add weather, update predictions;
+       3) Deal with alpha-numeric columns
-       3) Harvest car count and repeat;
+       4) Harvest car count and repeat;
-       4) Include travel time and repeat;
+       5) Include travel time and repeat;
-       5) Give fastai a go.
+       6) Give fastai a go.